Skip to main content

 Restarting a service (which will cause it to pull from the associated repository as per its settings) can be done by selecting the "restart" action.

-Shakudo does not yet support a single-action update operation on services.
-Instead, when a service configuration is modified, services are updated by first closing a service and then starting it anew with an updated configuration.
-For updates to the service code (from the repository associated with the repository), the service should be restarted with the restart action.
+If your Shakudo version does not yet support a single-action update operation on Microservices, the recommended path to updating specific values are to first stop the existing service and then clone it, with an updated configuration.
+For updates to the service code from the associated repository which don't require configuration changes, the Microservice should be restarted with the restart action.

 Accessing a service from outside the cluster

-• You must know your {realm_name} to obtain the jwt token.
+• You must know your {realm_name} to obtain the JWT.

 • Set the Content-Type header to application/x-www-form-urlencoded